kanozad/kanozad/README.md

 National Cancer Institute Center for Biomedical Informatics and Information Technology

--   Provide software engineering expertise as well as technical leadership to a cross-functional, multi-vendor team building and maintaining enterprise-class software applications with Enterprise Java (Struts, Spring, Hibernate), JavaScript, JQuery and Oracle technologies.
+-   Senior entgineer for a portfolio of 30+ applications and services supporting grants management workflows
+-   Led multiple technology refresh initiatives (Ant -> Maven; Spring -> Spring Boot; Hibernate -> Spring Data JPA; JSP/Tiles -> Thymeleaf)
+-   Led a multi-stage, portfolio-wide refactoring effort to migrate applications from stove-pipe MVC to REST-based microservices with Angular front-ends.
+-   Led an initiative to design and develop reusable Angular components
+-   Led an initiative to migrate all portfolio from Tomcat 8/JavaEE to Tomcat 10/JakartaEE.
 -   Manage and execute on multiple projects and priorities simultaneously
 -   Provide technical guidance, coaching, and mentoring for junior developers.
 -   Interview candidates for open positions.
 -   Explore and evaluate new technologies and provide recommendations to upper management on evolving our technology stack.

 **Medical Science & Computing (MSC),** Rockville, MD